ahuh/docker-torrent-factory/README.md

 You will have to map host directories to these storage container volumes before launching the Docker Torrent Factory.

-See `docker-compose.yml` and `docker-compose-configurator.yml` configuration: adapt it to your own environment.
+See `docker-compose.yml` and `docker-compose-configurator.yml` configuration files: adapt each one to your own environment.

 **WARNING : the mapped host-side directories must exist before starting containers, with correct read/write access (see UID/GID).**